About the School Program

 Our daily mood and hauora are impacted by many small things that we do every day as well as things that happen around us.
 Actions like; moving our bodies often, sleeping and eating as best we can, drinking plenty of water and increasing nutrient-dense foods like fruit and veges fuel our energy and make us able to function at our best.
 Small habits, repeated daily, can help us to develop physical and mental health and resilience that can carry through our lifetime.
 Research has shown that the first 10 years of our lives are a critical period for the formation of attitudes and habits relating to our health and wellbeing.

 So the Zespri Young and Healthy Virtual Adventure uses a little bit of technology to engage our "iPad generation" to help them embed the knowledge and habits to make the best choices they can every day to help their physical and mental Hauora.
 It's a fun program that takes tamariki on a virtual global adventure led by a star cast of NZ sporting elite, ASICS Ambassadors; Ardie Savea, Ameliaranne Ekenasio, Kane Williamson and Olivia Shannon.

 By engaging in daily behaviours in the real world like; drinking lots of water, eating fruit and veges while reducing snack foods, minimising device time, sleeping well and enjoying moments of mindfulness, tamariki will earn points to move their class team around the virtual course "visiting" places like; Japan, China, New Zealand and more.
 As well as getting healthy tips from our ASICS Ambassadors, they'll learn about the history and culture of the destinations you reach.

 What you need to know.

-• There is a fun Zespri Community Day to reward a hardworking school
+There is a fun Zespri Community Day to reward a highly engaged school

 * places are free for students from New Zealand schools only and are allocated at the discretion of the Young & Healthy Trust.